 Editors rapidly review each submission upfront for completeness and to gauge its worthiness for double-blind peer review.
 Every submission sent out for peer review is blinded of authorship identifiers and receives a minimum of two and typically three or more anonymous reviews.
 Reviewers are required to use the JMMC Peer Reviewer Form.
+If you are peer reviewing a Commentary, please use this form.
 Once all reviews have been received by the editors, corresponding authors are given editorial decisions along with the anonymous reviewer feedback.
 Most manuscripts require revisions prior to acceptance.
 Authors are responsible for completing these revisions in a timely manner, as prescribed by the decision letter.

 The editor reserves the right to edit all material submitted for publication, including peer reviews.
 The decision to use any materials submitted shall be at the discretion of the editor.